cubernetes/42_minishell/README.md

 - 🟩 globbing (`*`) for the current working directory

 ## 🟧 Additional features (not required by the subject)
-❗ Features decorated as bold and underlined seemed easy to implement, but turned out to be significantly harder
+❗ Features decorated as <ins><b>bold and underlined</b></ins> seemed easy to implement, but turned out to be significantly harder

 ❗ Occasionally, they might also mark features that are almost always implemented "incorrectly" (in other minishell projects), where I see "correct" with reference to it being "useful"/"sensible" to do it this way (i.e. bash does it this way too).
-This is opinionated, as (e.g.) ambiguous redirects are counterintuitive and raise more eyebrows than not.
+This is opinionated, as (e.g.) ambiguous redirects are counterintuitive and raise more eyebrows than not (they are not implemented in these Bourne like shells: ksh, dash, ash, yash, yash -o posix, bash -o posix, mksh, pdksh, posh, pbosh, mrsh, (zsh, fish)).

 - 🟩 [Wordsplitting](https://www.gnu.org/software/bash/manual/bash.html#Word-Splitting) after parameter expansion using <ins><b>multicharacter</b></ins> IFS ([<ins><b>exactly</b></ins>](https://www.reddit.com/r/bash/comments/1dnqswy) like bash)
     - 🟩 try one of `unset IFS`, `IFS=`, `IFS=:`, `IFS=": "`